Sauna Electrical Requirements

 If your sauna comes with a 4.5kw or a 6.0kw heater, it will require a 30-amp breaker and 10/2 wire, unless it is positioned more than 30 feet from the breaker in which case it will require 8/2 wire.

 If your sauna comes with an 8.0kw heater, it will require a 40-amp breaker and 8/2 wire.

-Your sauna also comes with a light that will require 110v power with 15-amp service.
+Your sauna also comes with an LED light that will plug into a standard 110v outlet.

 Your electrician will drill a hole in the wall of the sauna below the heater for the conduit.
 All of the wiring will come into the sauna through this hole.
 In a barrel sauna, it can also come up through the floor below the heater.

 Because they run on 220v of electricity, draw less than 40 amps of power, and are constructed from high-grade sections of softwood that are almost an inch and a half thick and provide excellent insulation, Almost Heaven Saunas are quite efficient.
 Good news for your energy bill.